BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 While creating a transaction to move your funds from one address to another is common, setting up more complex spending rules is also possible.
 Such rules could require multiple parties to agree before moving funds, how much each is entitled to, and even the amount of time that must pass before a transfer.
 These transaction features make bitcoin customizable so that it's possible to build other applications and even networks on top of the base layer.

-There are multiple scaling solutions built on top of bitcoin's base layer, but we will be focusing on the Lightning Network in this guide.
+There are multiple scaling solutions built on top of bitcoin's base layer, but we will be focusing on the lightning network in this guide.

 **More info**
 - [Transaction lifecycle](/guide/how-it-works/transactions/)